 Simple English definitions for legal terms

-Read a random definition: defective condition
+Read a random definition: strict test

 The Eleventh Amendment is a rule in the United States Constitution that says a person who is not a citizen of a state cannot sue that state in a federal court.
 This is called sovereign immunity, which means that the government cannot be sued without its permission.
 There are other types of immunity, like diplomatic immunity for foreign diplomats and parental immunity, which means that children cannot sue their parents and parents cannot sue their children for accidents or injuries.